-The Medicines Programme is led by Dr Dapo Ogunbayo and has a broad remit to provide national stakeholders with timely data and intelligence on ‘innovative medicines’ in the development pipeline for human use.
+The Medicines Programme has a broad remit to provide national stakeholders with timely data and intelligence on ‘innovative medicines’ in the development pipeline for human use.
 There is a particular focus on those that will become available for patient access in the NHS within a 3 – 5-year timeframe.
 We utilise systematic, cutting-edge horizon-scanning methodologies and tools to identify, track and predict the clinical and regulatory development pathway of these innovative medicines ahead of obtaining a marketing authorisation/product launch in the UK.

 We have developed a bespoke, comprehensive database, the Medicines Innovation Database (MInD) that triangulates intelligence from: